bluedares/AppsMonitor-master/README.md

 # AppsMonitor
-Android apps for monitoring apps usage on your device
+Android Application for monitoring other apps usage and notifications on your device

 ## What does this App do ?